nygeek/drive_inspector/README.md

 According to the documentation, every file should have one or more parents, though some files created in the past may lack parents.

+By contrast, the Drive system is organized around files that point upward at their parents.

 ===

 Some samples:

 *This will show all of the files at the top level of your Drive.*
-*In terms of the GUI, it's what you see when you click on 'My Drive'* `python drivefile.py --ls /`
+*In terms of the GUI, it's what you see when you click on 'My Drive'*

+`python drivefile.py --ls /`

 *This will show the metadata for the 'My Drive' object at the root* *of your Drive.*

 `python drivefile.py --stat /`

-*This will display the folder hierarchy for your Drive* `python drivefile.py --find /`
+*This will display the folder hierarchy for your Drive*

+`python drivefile.py --find /`

 The inspector works both with paths and with FileIDs.
 FileIDs are